Kendo Club

 Stay connected with us on our social media platforms.

-Meet the Executive Team
+Our Dedicated Executive Team

-Ryan Hsieh (he/him): In his role as VP Communications, Ryan Hsieh, a third-year student in the Medical Sciences program, aims to share his passion for Kendo.
+Ryan Hsieh (he/him): In his role as VP Communications, Ryan Hsieh, a fourth-year student in the Medical Sciences program, aims to share his passion for Kendo.
 He started his Kendo journey in his second year at Western and is dedicated to introducing this martial art to a wider audience.

 Thopik Adianto sensei, a 5th Dan rank holder, embarked on his Kendo journey at the Western Kendo Club during his undergraduate years.
 His teachings emphasize correct forms and a proper mentality, offering students a wealth of benefits through their practice under his guidance.